-A MEMBERSHIP FEE is fixed by each club and should not be less than ten dollars.
-The annual dues of various amounts are fixed by the club, the minimum being ten dollars, but in the majority of clubs a sum somewhat larger is advisable.
-Of this amount \$2.00 per year, at present, is paid to Kiwanis International, together with \$1.00 as subscription for The Kiwanis Magazine.
-Of the \$2.00 sent to International as annual dues, fully one-half is expended in the work of the Service Department, the Field Service Department and the distribution of helpful literature.
+MEMBERSHIP FEE is fixed by each club.
+Also the clubs fix annual dues of various amounts, the minimum being ten dollars, but in the majority of clubs α sum somewhat larger is advisable.
+Of this amount \$2.00 per year, at present, is paid to Kiwanis International, together with \$1.00 αs subscription for The Kiwanis Magazine.
+Of the \$2.00 sent to Kiwanis International as annual dues, fully one-half is expended in the work of the Service and Field Service Departments of the General Office and the distribution of helpful literature.
 This obviously constitutes a direct service to the clubs.
-But the balance of the \$2.00, which is expended in other departments of International, is equally, though not so obviously, a means of definite service to the organization and the clubs.
+But the balance of the \$2.00, which is expended in Board, International Council, Committee and other activities of Kiwanis International, is equally, though not so obviously, a means of definite service to the organization and the clubs.
 Every dollar paid to International is set to work as wisely and as prudently as possible for the advancement of Kiwanis.
 Every Kiwanian gets his money's worth in the splendid effectiveness of the entire organization which is made possible because of the efficiency of its management and the vast amount of volunteer talent which is capitalized in its work.